SumoLogic/sumologic-documentation/docs/cse/rules/about-cse-rules.md

 <img src={useBaseUrl('img/cse/on-entity.png')} alt="On Entity configuration" width="300"/>

 When an incoming Record meets a rule's conditions, a Signal is generated for each of the rule's On Entity attributes found in the Record.
 When the example rule above fires, it generates two Signals: one on the IP address held in the `srcDevice_ip` attribute, and  another on the IP address held in the `dstDevice_ip` attribute.

-## Rule types

-There are several kinds of rules.
-Each supports a different sort of firing behavior (For a complete list of out-of-the-box rules, see [Rules](https://github.com/SumoLogic/cloud-siem-content-catalog/blob/master/rules/README.md) in the [Cloud SIEM Content Catalog](https://github.com/SumoLogic/cloud-siem-content-catalog/blob/master/README.md).)

-* **Match rule**.
-Fires when an incoming Record matches the rule expression.
-A Match rule is stateless: it looks at a single Record, and it either fires or it doesn’t.
-The expression in the previous section is an example of a Match rule expression.
-If a Record matches the expression, the rule fires.
-For more information about Match rules, see [Write a Match Rule](/docs/cse/rules/write-match-rule).
-* **Chain rule**.
-You can use a Chain rule to look for two or more types of events, and to fire, based on the frequency of each over a time window.
-For example, when a user has more than 10 failed login attempts and one successful login attempt in a one hour window.
-Like a Threshold rule, a Chain rule is stateful and counts multiple Records—the difference is that a Chain rule applies multiple expressions to a Record.
-For more information about Chain rules, see [Write a Chain Rule](/docs/cse/rules/write-chain-rule).
-* **Aggregation rule**.
-Fires when up to three aggregation conditions are met within a specified period of time.
-For example, when a large variety of different AWS CloudTrail event IDs from the same `device_ip` are observed within a 30 minute period.
-For more information about Aggregation rules, see [Write an Aggregation Rule](/docs/cse/rules/write-aggregation-rule).
-* **Threshold rule**.
-Fires when the rule expression is matched at least a certain number times during a specified length of time.
-For example, if there are five or more failed login attempts for the same IP address within one hour.
-A Threshold rule is stateful, a condition must be satisfied by multiple Records over a period of time.
-For more information about Threshold rules, see [Write a Threshold Rule](/docs/cse/rules/write-threshold-rule).
-* **First Seen rule**.
-Fires when behavior by an Entity is encountered that hasn't been seen before.
-For example, the first time when a user logs in from a new location, or when a new admin account is created.
-For more information about First Seen rules, see [Write a First Seen Rule](/docs/cse/rules/write-first-seen-rule).
-* **Outlier rule**.
-Fires when behavior by an Entity is encountered that deviates from its baseline activity.
-For each Outlier rule, Cloud SIEM automatically creates a baseline model of normal behavior.
-After the baseline learning period is completed, activity that deviates from the mean (normal baseline behavior) creates a Signal.
-For more information about Outlier rules, see [Write an Outlier Rule](/docs/cse/rules/write-outlier-rule).

 ## Product identification metadata fields